 The Pediatric program offers an outstanding faculty under the leadership of Jeffrey Avner MD, Chair of Pediatrics and Ingrid Walker-Descartes MD, MPH, MBA, Vice Chair of Education.
 Coupled with a dedicated and renowned array of faculty, the department fosters a philosophy that embraces education in a clinical environment based on “family-centered” care.
-We are the first officially designated children’s hospital in Brooklyn by the National Association of Children’s Hospital & Related Institutions.
+We are the first officially designated children’s hospital in Brooklyn by the National Association of Children’s Hospital & Related Institutions, and the only pediatric trauma center in Brooklyn.
 Our mission, WE CARE, encompasses our drive to improve the health and well-being of children through excellence in family-centered care, advocacy, research and education.

 The Pediatric Residency Program

 The Pediatric Residency Program provides educational experiences that emphasize the required competencies and skills needed to practice general pediatrics.
 We give our residents opportunities for exposure to over 25 medical and surgical sub-specialties that prepare our residents to treat chronic and complex disorders upon graduation.

 We provide residents with exposure to the healthcare of infants, children, adolescents, and substantial experience in the management of diverse pathologic conditions.
 Throughout the residency experience, we advance our resident’s competency in the medical interview, physical examination, communication, and interpersonal skills.

 In addition to providing a high level of clinical care and education for residents and medical students, the department has also received numerous research grants and awards.